isomerpages/nlb-biblioasia/_oct-2007/A Historical Review of the Prewar Chinese Curriculum and Textbooks Used in Singapore.md

 an exhibition titled “Grooming Future Generations Through Education: Chinese-School Textbooks in Singapore, Malaysia and Indonesia before 1965”, in 2003.
-Items from the National Library’s collection and private individuals were also showcased at the exhibition.</p>
+Items from the National Library’s collection and private individuals were also showcased at the exhibition.

-<p>Since the opening of the Lee Kong Chian Reference Library at Victoria
-Street in 2005, the Library has received numerous donations, including several hundreds volumes of textbooks.
+Since the opening of the Lee Kong Chian Reference Library at Victoria Street in 2005, the Library has received numerous donations, including several hundreds volumes of textbooks.
 A selection of these textbooks will be displayed at the National Library’s newly created Donors Gallery in